-As a charity, with limited resources, we currently send the majority of our communications electronically, through our weekly e-newsletter and emails sent to you by members of our team.
+As a charity, with limited resources, we currently send the majority of our communications electronically, through our fortnightly e-newsletter and emails sent to you by members of our team.
 We would therefore advise that you consent to email contact if you wish to receive the most up to date information from us.

 If you have provided us with your postal address or telephone number we may rely on the legitimate interest legal basis to send you direct mail or telephone you about our work, unless you have told us that you would prefer not to receive such information.

 We use direct mail to communicate with the individuals who support our work, through donating or giving their time.
 We keep in touch with them through our fundraising newsletter and Christmas Card Catalogue, as well as occasional appeals and updates.
 When an individual makes a donation we write to thank them for their support and let them know that we may keep in contact with them by post and telephone and provide details on how they can opt-out of, or change this communication.

 If you have actively given your consent to post/telephone communications please note that this consent will last for seven years from the date your consent was provided.
 We will contact you to give you the option to renew your consent and/or amend your communication preferences around that time.